Reviews You Can Rely On

 Somewhat complicated installation

 Among the scanners our team has tested, the Fujitsu Fi-8170 stands out as one of the top performers.
 Its impressive speed sets it apart, making it an excellent choice for efficient scanning.
-Additionally, a high-capacity design that can handle 100-page documents means it will easily handle large volumes and make short work of big tasks.
+Its high-capacity design can take on 100-page documents and easily handle large volumes.
 Moreover, its overall scanning quality and user-friendly interface make it well-suited for demanding scanning tasks requiring dialing in scanner settings.

 Unfortunately, the Fujitsu Fi-8170 isn't perfect.
 It is best suited for business tasks, like text documents and receipts, and its photo scanning performance could have yielded better results.
 It's also many times more expensive than others in the field.
 Nonetheless, the Fi-8170 is a great scanner for those who require the ability to scan large documents quickly and easily.
 If you want a better balance of great performance and price, our top recommendation is the Canon ImageFORMULA R40, which has a 60-page document feeder and scores high across all our test metrics.